KelvinLi2020/P_wiki/Compiling-P-Programs.md

 There are two ways of compiling a P programs:
 * [Recommended] Through commandline by passing the pproj (P project) file as input to the compiler.
-* Through commandline by passing all the p files to be compiled as arguments to the compiler.
+* [Alternative] Through commandline by passing all the p files to be compiled as arguments to the compiler.

+In this section, `pc` is the [alias](https://github.com/p-org/P/wiki/Build-P-on-Ubuntu-and-MacOS) to the P compiler.

 ### Passing .pproj (P Project) file to the compiler (Recommended)